-This course focuses on building strong foundations for the use of the four skills of reading, listening, speaking, and writing.
-It is designed to help learners develop and apply these skills in order to progress in their English language acquisition.
-Through extensive material and practice, learners will be guided to communicate better in English.
-They will experiment with a variety of listening material, reading texts, paragraph writing and editing, and speaking opportunities.
-This is more of an experiential-learning based communicative skills building course in which learners will be given ample time and chances to get comfortable in their efforts to familiarize themselves with the English language.
+This course focuses on building strong foundations for the use of the four skills of listening, speaking, reading, and writing.
+It is designed to help learners develop and apply these skills to progress in their English language acquisition.
+Through extensive material and practice and authentic speaking opportunities, learners will be guided to communicate in English and to experiment with a variety of listening material, reading texts, and paragraph writing and editing.
+This course is based on experiential learning in which learners are given ample time and chances to get comfortable and familiar with the English language.